Published: Oct 4, 2017Time to read: 3mins Category: Recruitment

 It’s reassuring to hiring managers when you express (genuine) excitement about recruiting for their position.
 The bonus?
 When you can generate genuine excitement, it will also help you write powerful postings to effectively market the role to the best candidates.

-Avoid under-promising and over-delivering A lot of recruiters have reported trying to build a business relationship by promising the moon.
+A lot of recruiters have reported trying to build a business relationship by promising the moon.
 Often, this is because recruiters genuinely want to deliver all that they promise.
 However, soon the realities kick in—like those other 70 reqs on your desk.

 Despite your good intentions, you quickly teach people to distrust what you say.
 Delivering more than you promised and/or delivering it earlier is not actually keeping your word.
 (Remember point #1 above?)
 This soon results in hiring managers not trusting your word.
 Don’t let this happen.